madebyform/react-parts/readme.md

 }, …
 ```

-We manually curate the results from NPM, to prevent packages that are not React Native components from being displayed, and update the site regularly.
-We also retrieve additional information from your GitHub repository.
-If your component's source code is not hosted by Github, we will not be able to show detailed statistics for the time being.
+We also retrieve additional information from GitHub.
+If your component's source code is not hosted on Github, or you didn't specify the [`repository`](https://docs.npmjs.com/files/package.json#repository) property in your `package.json` file, we will not be able to show statistics (such as stars) for the time being.

+Results from NPM are manually curated, to prevent packages that are not React Native components from being displayed, and the site is updated regularly.

 #### About React for Web